typesafegithub/github-workflows-kt/docs/index.md

 * **built-in support for over 100 actions** - the most popular actions can be used in a type-safe manner thanks to the bundled bindings.
 For more information, see [Supported actions](supported-actions.md)
+* integrates with [github-actions-typing](https://github.com/typesafegithub/github-actions-typing) to use typings provided by action authors
 * and more!

 ## 🎥 Video presentation